Next Scheduled CPS Training

 Date, Time & Location: (Both weeks are required)

 Fee: $85.00 (This Registration fee is due when you are accepted to the training.)
 Hotel: Hotel accommodation costs are listed only for the dates of the training.
 (Those participants wishing to stay over the weekend before or after the training can do so at an additional cost.)
 You are not required to stay at the hotel to participate in the training.
-A block of rooms will be reserved but participants must make their own arrangements with the Holiday Inn Express, 2183 North Decatur Rd, Decatur GA
+A block of rooms for will be reserved, but participants must make their own arrangements with the Holiday Inn Augusta West, 441 Park West, Grovetown, GA 30813.
+The phone number is: (706) 396-4600.

 PLEASE NOTE THAT THE PROJECT DOES NOT ASSIGN ROOMMATES OR ASSIST WITH TRANSPORTATION.
 IT IS EXPECTED THAT PARTICIPANTS ARE ABLE TO MAKE THEIR OWN ARRANGEMENTS.